BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-SkyScan-1276/best-practices.rst

 Reducing metal artifact
 """""""""""""""""""""""
-- **Use high tube voltage:** This increases phton energy so more Xrays can penetrate the metal 80–100 kV for bone with implants.
+- **Use high tube voltage:** This increases photon energy so more Xrays can penetrate the metal 80–100 kV for bone with implants.
 - **Apply a beam-hardening filter:** Use 1 mm Al or Cu filters to pre-harden the beam which reduces differential absorption and softens artifact severity.
 - **Apply beam-hardening correction in reconstruction:** Set correction to 30–60% for metal-bearing samples.
 Adjust iteratively based on visual artifact reduction.
 - **Increase frame averaging:** Reduces random noise and improves signal uniformity in high-attenuation regions.